obsidiansystems/beam-automigrate/README.md

 Both `DatabaseSettings` and `AnnotatedDatabaseSettings` follow the structure of the Haskell datatypes comprising the schema, and are therefore quite strongly typed.

 From an `AnnotatedDatabaseSettings` value, we can internally derive a `Schema`.
-This is a straight-forward representation of a DB schema without any type-level magic.
+This is a straightforward representation of a DB schema without any type-level magic.

 We can similarly generate a `Schema` value for the DB schema currently stored in the database.
 We can then